 Partnerships and Public Involvement

-BGCAPP’s success depends heavily on partnerships.
-In addition to partnering with the community, BGCAPP has joined with multiple organizations, agencies and companies to safely and efficiently destroy the chemical weapons stockpile at BGAD.
+The BGCAPP team joined with the community, multiple organizations, agencies and companies to safely destroy the chemical weapons stockpile.
 The following is a summary of key BGCAPP partners.

 |Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP)|

 |BGCAPP is a state-of-the-art, full-scale pilot facility that safely destroyed the Blue Grass chemical weapons stockpile.|